-At the end of the course, you will achieve the objective if you follow the instructions and do what you are asked to do.
-We wish you success as you adhere strictly to the instructions and advice given to you for this course.
+This course will bring you the importance of Information Literacy to library and information science.
+At the end of the course you will achieve the objectives if you follow the instructions and do what you are expected to do.

 MAIN COURSE